RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 In this stage we chose to choose the *loci* present in 100% (*p1.0*) of the complete genomes and the *Threshold* 120 that limited the loss of the *loci* in the genomes.
 In this *Threshold* (120) 11 complete genomes were removed due to loss of *loci* targets.

 In this *Threshold 120* a set of 3168 loci were found to be present in all the analyzed complete genomes, while 4776 loci were present in at least 95%.
-The output file can be found in the folder: ```results_cg/GenomeQualityPlot.html```
+The output file can be found in the folder: ```analysis_cg/GenomeQualityPlot.html```.

-The list of low qualiy genomes will then be removed from the original list using
+The list of low qualiy genomes will then be removed from the original list using.
+The list of genomes removed at threshold 120 can be found at: ```analysis_cg/GenomeRemoved120thr.txt```

 ## Command: